yemi-adeoye/formPlaceholder/readme.md

 console.log(formPlaceholder('7013067099', presets.phone));

 /* formPlaceholder takes two arguments.
-First thge string you want formatted and the second
+First the string you want formatted and the second
 * an object that contains the settings that determines how the string is formatted.
 A valid srecond parameter is one that contains one or more keys from the following object */